 Journalists said they were appalled by the move.
 This means independent TV will be destroyed.
 It will disappear, said Oleg Ptashkin, a former correspondent with Russia's state-run Channel One TV.
 Ptashkin, who now runs an independent

 journalists' union, added: Russians won't be able to find alternative views to state propaganda.
 We are returning to the Soviet regime and Soviet model.

 Until now, the Kremlin has not interfered with REN TV or the Fifth Channel, which are watched by only 10-15% of Russia's population.
-But the economic crisis, and fear of a popular uprising, appears to have persuaded Russia's risk-averse leadership
+But the economic crisis, and fear of a popular uprising, appears to have persuaded Russia's risk-averse

-to pull the plug on the last surviving television platforms for liberal views and discussion.
+leadership to pull the plug on the last surviving television platforms for liberal views and discussion.

-Russia's ruling party has proposed legislation to increase censorship for children, the BBC Russian
+Russia's ruling party has proposed legislation to increase censorship for children, the BBC Russian service has reported.

-TV and radio news programs featuring episodes of violence, destruction, disasters, death and the like should be put off-air during daytime because they are harmful for children's psychology, said the draft legislation proposed by the United
+TV and radio news programs featuring episodes of violence, destruction, disasters, death and the like should be put off-air during daytime because they are harmful for children's psychology, said the draft legislation proposed by the